 Some dishes just ooze comfort, and one of them is homemade four cheese manicotti.
 This recipe is perfect for a weekend, or a special dinner with family.
-What makes this recipe unique is a flavorful sauce that is slow cooked to perfection before this classic dish is baked in the oven.
+What makes this recipe unique is a flavorful sauce that is slow-cooked to perfection before this classic dish is baked in the oven.

 Flavorful Sauce Is The Key

 What makes a really good pasta dish?
 It is the sauce.
 This sauce will need to simmer slowly on the stove.
 While it does the flavors will marry, and you will have some of the best cheese manicotti you have ever tasted.
-This recipe is unique as addition to tomatoes, you will also add dry Sherry and vodka to the sauce.
+This recipe is unique because in addition to tomatoes, you will also add dry Sherry and vodka to the sauce.
 The sauce is so good you will want to make the sauce again and again.

 Cheese Manicotti Filling

 What makes this cheese manicotti so special is the variety of cheese in this dish.
 Parmesan, Mozzarella, Ricotta, and Italian Blend cheese all make a wonderfully balanced dish that is not to be forgotten.

 Variations on this recipe